 Key to the PPP-type project was to have an operator for the infrastructure which, because of its systems complexity, was inextricably linked to the manufacture of some of the system subassemblies.
 As noted earlier, there are only three credible manufacturers and operators (M&O) in the world and so this immediately limited the scope of competition.
 ProCo ultimately teamed up with the M&O with the smallest global market share of the three, but one that had a high technical reputation.
-BranCo quickly moved to form an alliance with the M&O that StronCo had already worked with a decade previously on another innovative project.
-This M&O company was involved in the operation of a loosely comparable project and indeed BranCo also had an FMoperating relationship with them on this other project.
-StronCo teamed up with the remaining M&O, which had a significant positive attribute of having already had an advisory input to the engineering consultants appointed by the public sector client to develop the initial feasibility of the project.

-Despite the apparent significance of the M&O to the project, StronCo perceived the steelwork component to be project-critical and elected to nominate arguably the foremost steelwork subcontractor without going to the market, despite steelwork constituting 40% of the project costs.
+BranCo quickly moved to form an alliance with the M&O that StronCo had previously worked with a decade earlie on another innovative project.
+This M&O company was involved in the operation of a loosely comparable project and indeed BranCo also had an facility management relationship with them on this other project.
+StronCo, recognizing that BranCo had already teamed up with the M&O it knew, chose the remaining M&O. This choice had a significant positive attribute of the M&O having already had an advisory input to the engineering consultants appointed by the public sector client to develop the initial feasibility of the project.
+Despite the apparent and obvious significance of the M&O to the project, StronCo perceived the steelwork component to be project-critical and elected to secure and nominate arguably the foremost steelwork subcontractor without first going to the market, despite steelwork constituting 40% of the project costs.
 This steelwork contractor had a design team of international repute with a structural engineering ability renowned for innovative work.
 BranCo identified a steelwork partner and an internationally well-known design team too.
-Their partner was insistent on payment in Euros, and given that the project was in the UK and therefore the currency was sterling, the potential movement in the $\pounds/\pounds$ exchange rate ultimately caused significant pricing uncertainty and problems.
+Their partner was insistent on payment in Euros, and given that the project was in the UK and therefore the currency was sterling, the potential movement in the \pounds/\pounds exchange rate ultimately caused significant pricing uncertainty and problems.